Kavia-M/Deep-Learning/README.md

-# Deep-Learning assignment-1
+# Deep-Learning
-This repository consists of my 1st assignment in deep learning...
-Anaconda environment setup in local machine and image classification
+This repository consists of all my works done as a part of CS6005 Deep Learning Techniques